 During World War quite a few Holly stars joined the fight against the Nazis by joining the United States military.
 True, most did not see armed combat serving by using their fame to help fuel the war effort recruiting or selling war bonds.
 When Humphrey Bogart and John Huston came back to civilian life their widespread acclaim was so incredibly high, they could pretty much write their tickets for projects.
-Having joined forces previously in the ground breaking a film, ‘The Maltese Falcon’ the talented pair decided to attempt to have lightening strike again coming together once more to create ‘Treasure Of The Sierra Madre.'
+Previously having joined forces on the groundbreaking film, ‘The Maltese Falcon’ the talented pair decided to attempt to have lightening strike again coming together once more to create ‘Treasure Of The Sierra Madre.'
 Not only was this repeat collaboration a success it create yet another film that made history both as part of the legacy of cinematic greatness and a significant addition to our popular culture.
 This movie earned John Huston a pair of Academy Awards with the exceedingly rare double play of Best Director and Best Writer plus an Oscar going to John’ s father Walter for Best Actor in a Supporting Role.
-It was certainly a night to celebrate in the Huston household that evening not to mention adding, even more, reasons for this film to stand the test if time as one of the greatest representatives of the cinematic art of all times.
-This is not your typical Hollywood good time, flick.
+It was certainly a night to celebrate in the Huston household that evening not to mention adding, even more, reasons for this film to be remembered as one of the greatest representatives of the cinematic art of all times.
+This is not your typical Hollywood fun flick.
 It depicts some of the darkest themes and most negative human emotions possible.
-Made in 1948 this was an unexpected change for the American movie going public.
+Made in 1948 this was an unexpected change for the American movie-going public.
 They had gotten used to movies showing the archetype American hero as an altruistic man willing to put everything, including his life, on the line for his highly evolved moral code of honor.
 Films were used to show this spirit of America was instrumental in winning the war.
-Then this film came along showing a couple of Americans as greedy, self serving people interested in only increasing their material wealth.
-This approach for a film was so far afield from war time movies that audiences were shocked but still throughout it all most realized that in that theater they were witnessing greatness.
+Then this film came along showing a couple of Americans as greedy, self-serving people interested in only increasing their material wealth.
+This approach for a film was so far afield from wartime movies that audiences were shocked but still throughout it all most realized that in that theater they were witnessing greatness.

 Humphrey Bogart was one of the greatest American actors ever.
-The unfortunate thing about today’ over indulgence in looks he might not have made the same impact if he was starting out now.
+The regrettable thing about today’ over indulgence in looks he might not have made the same impact if he was starting out now.
 Bogart was not the typical handsome leading man, and some considered his speech impediment would work against him in the industry.
 The point is he more than overcame these potential hindrances to becoming an iconic actor and Academy Award winner.
 His career proves that there were power and even sex appeal within even the regular guy.
 Bogart was the consummate actor able to surround himself in the persona of his character.
 He started as the villain in a lot of gangster flicks but soon cemented himself as a talented leading man.
-He had something that is woefully lacking in most actors today, possesing a strong stage presence.
-When he appears in a shot, the audience is drawn inexorably to watch his performance.
-In this movie he plays a down on his luck American looking for a handout just to eat; a far cry from the always in control and grandious Rick in Casablanca.
+He had something that is woefully lacking in most actors today, a robust stage presence.
+When he appears in a shot, you are drawn inexorably to watching him.
+In this movie he plays a down on his luck American looking for a handout just to eat; a far cry from the always in control Rick in Casablanca.

 While the twenties were roaring up in the States down in Mexico, it was a period of rebuilding after the violence of the Mexican revolution.
-The principle force for an order of sorts were the Federales; the federal police are competent but utterly ruthless in their pursuit of outlaws and "Gringos’, Americans looking for a quick score.
+The principle force for an order of sorts where the Federales, the federal police capable but completely ruthless in their pursuit of outlaws and "Gringos’, Americans looking for a quick score.
 Two such mere were Dobbs (Humphrey Bogart) and Curtin (Tim Holt) seeking to strike it rich in the desolate Sierra Madre mountains.
-In a small Mexican village, they meet up with an old timer, Howard (Walter Huston).
+In a small Mexican village, they meet up with an old-timer, Howard (Walter Huston).
 Together the hatch a scheme to prospect for hidden gold that can to set them up for life.
-They manage to find and extract a significant amount of gold but as they prepare to make their getaway disrupting the dynamic is disrupted by the appearance of a forth American, James Cody (Bruce Bennett).the decision to kill them is interrupted by a group of bandits which also handles the Cody issue for the trio.
+They manage to find and extract a significant amount of gold, but as they prepare to make their getaway their dynamic is disrupted by the appearance of a fourth American, James Cody (Bruce Bennett).the decision to kill them is interrupted by a group of bandits which also handles the Cody issue for the trio.
 Eventually, it comes down between Dobbs and Curtin each wanting to dispose of the other and take the treasure for himself.